Louisiana Purchase Exposition Gold Dollar Commemorative History, Facts, and Specifications

 Although official records do not indicate how many of each design were melted, it has been generally accepted that about 17,375 examples survive of each issue.
 Today, with the advent of census data from third-party grading services, it appears that the coins with McKinley's portrait are slightly scarcer than the Jefferson pieces.
 Generally thought of as two separate issues, most collectors of the commemorative gold series require one example of each for a complete gold type set.
 Pleasing mint state coins are usually available for a price, and occasionally pieces are seen with deep olive-green or golden-rose patina over the surfaces.
 Signs of friction are first evident on the obverse on the highpoint of the cheek.
 On the reverse, wear is first apparent on the olive branch and to the right of the 3 in 1803.
 Counterfeits are known of each issue: Coins that are not of Mint origin will have a "soft" overall appearance, showing depressions and tooling marks in the fields.

-Louisiana Purchase Exposition Gold Dollar Commemoratives on eBay
+Jefferson and McKinley Louisiana Purchase Exposition Gold Dollar Commemorativess on eBay

 Click on any of the boxes to see much larger images.